Funkabwehr: Development of activities

-Cipher Techniques Investigated
+Cipher techniques investigated

 Even though it was not always possible for Referat Vauck to break into the cipher systems of Allied agents by purely analytical means, it was in many instances possible to solve and decipher techniques with growing success by using special methods.
 The employments of cryptanalysts for solving corrupt messages, i.e. for the correction of a text which had been deferred through bad reception or in deciphering was considered very valuable.
 Useful aids in discovering inroads into difficult ciphers was provided by other intelligence sources, e.g. WT traffic that had already been solved, by establishing what language was the cipher in, or by collating agents' code names, signatures and other magic numbers and letters as revealed by interrogation and traffic evaluation.
 Once these inroads were achieved they could be cryptographically exploited.

 A special weakness of Allied agents' ciphers that was discovered was the use of books for enciphering.
 Usually only a minor inroad or other clue was enough to reproduce a piece of the cipher text, and conclusions could thence be drawn as to which book was used.
 In the case of one Allied transmission in the mid-1942, five or six French works of a text were ascertained, leading to the conclusion that the cipher book dealt with the Spanish Civil War.
 When it was discovered, all French books about the Spanish Civil War in the German state libraries of Paris, Madrid and Lisbon were read with the object of identifying these particular words.
 The book was eventually found after an extensive search.
 Great research efforts were always looked on as worthwhile.
 The greatest weakness in using books for enciphering lay in the fact that, once the book was compromised, an entire transmission could be solved automatically.
 The weakness existed even if the book in question could not be secured in the same edition or impression.
 It was still possible for Referat Vauck, although after considerable research to find the right place in the book and to secure fluent deciphering systems by means of conversion tables.

 As a rule, the cipher discipline of Allied agents was good, with security breaches seldom committed, and if mistakes were made could usually be traced back to a weakness in the cipher system itself.

-1944-1945
+1944–1945

 In the autumn of 1944, Referat Vauck, while still in Dorf Zinna, was transferred from In 7/VI to Group IV of the General der Nachrichtenaufklärung and later to Chi IV of the OKW/Chi and was called Referat X (15).
 The change was purely formal and did not affect the work of the section.

 On 13 April 1945, Referat Vauck moved to southern Germany by train with the bulk of OKW/Fu.
 The train was on route to Bad Reichenhall and that was the last known location of the unit.